|

 Conclusion and perspectives

-Symmetry is a powerful analytical tool in physics, opening pathways towards a deeper understanding of the universe.
+Symmetry is a powerful analytical tool in physics, opening pathways to a deeper understanding of the universe.
 Its presence in the fundamental structures of matter and in the laws of nature underscores its importance in the advancement of science.

 - Transformation: Operation modifying a system without changing its essential properties.